 Funding for Individual travel arrangements related to design team competitions will originate in the Engineering Society Operating Budget.
 The amount of bursary funding for individual travel arrangements related to design team competitions will be determined by the Director of Design in consultation with the Director of Finance, executive team and design team captains and approved through by the Engineering Society Council through approval of the Engineering Society Operating Budget.
 The amount of bursary funding for each specific internal conference shall be reported to the Committee on Bursaries immediately following the approval of the Engineering Society Operating Budget.
 If bursary funds allocated to a specific competition are not exhausted at completion of said competition, they may be used to fund bursaries for other competitions for which bursary funds have been allocated.

-Funding of bursaries for other expenses deemed appropriate by the committee on bursaries shall originate from the bursary bank account detailed in section B1.8.
-If insufficient funding is available in the bursary bank account funds allocated for conferences or competitions which were not exhausted by completion of the conference or competition may be awarded.
-If sufficient funds are still not available the committee on Bursaries may request funding through passing of a motion at Engineering Society Council.
+Funding of bursaries for other expenses deemed appropriate by the committee on bursaries shall originate from Engineering Society General Account and must be reported in the QuickBooks bursary expense account.

 Funding for miscellaneous requests may be requested by the Committee on Bursaries Chair to be included in the Engineering Society Operating Budget.

 If funds detailed in B1.a, B1.b, B1.c or B1.d are not exhausted at the conclusion of the Engineering Society’s Fiscal Year, they shall return to the account from which they originated.

-Funds detailed in B1.e and B1.f within 10 business days of approval of the Engineering Society Operating Budget shall be transferred to the Bursary Bank Account.
-At the end of the conclusion of the Engineering Society’s Fiscal Year, the funds shall remain in the Bursary Bank account to be used in subsequent years to fund any bursary deemed appropriate by the committee on bursaries including but not limited to additional funds for cases listed in section B for which the allocated funds have been exhausted.
+At the end of the conclusion of the Engineering Society’s Fiscal Year, unallocated funds will be reported in the Operational Budget and will be used in subsequent years to fund any bursary deemed appropriate by the committee on bursaries including but not limited to additional funds for cases listed in section B for which the allocated funds have been exhausted.

 It shall be the aim of the Bursary Selection Sub-committee and the Summer Bursary Selection Sub-Committee to exhaust all allocated funds year after year.